PrismarineJS/mineflayer-pathfinder/readme.md

 Called when the goal has been reached.
 Is not called for dynamic goals.

 ### path_update
 Called whenever the path is recalculated.
+Status may be:
+ * `success` a path has been found
+ * `partial` a partial path has been found, computations will continue next tick
+ * `timeout` timed out
+ * `noPath` no path was found

 ### goal_updated
 Called whenever a new goal is assigned to the pathfinder.